evildmp/sphinx-rst/edit-file.rst

 Read The Docs will show any build errors - if this happens; you'll have to check your changes and edit the file again.

+I will then need to merge your pull request into the repository - it requires my approval.

-Once accepted, your changes will become part of the source code of this website.
+Once it has been merged, your changes will become part of the source code of this website.
 The newly-updated :doc:`Register page <register>` will contain your entry.